1. Practice Experience Program – Specialist Stream Supervision Policy

 - Comparable/comparability means the extent to which an SIMG’s recency is assessed as equivalent to an Australian-trained specialist general practitioner at the point of Fellowship.

-- Substantially comparable means the applicant has been assessed as suitable to undertake the intended scope of practice, taking full responsibility for all patients, with limited oversight of their practice by a supervisor (peer review) and reach comparability within 12 months’ full time equivalent (FTE) practice, with a maximum time on the program of 24 months if working part time;
+- Substantially comparable means the applicant has been assessed as suitable to undertake the intended scope of practice, taking full responsibility for all patients, with limited oversight of their practice by a supervisor (peer review);

-- Partially comparable means the applicant has been assessed as suitable to undertake a defined scope of practice in a supervised capacity and able to reach comparability within 24 months’ full time equivalent (FTE) practice, with a maximum time on the program of 48 months if working part time.
+- Partially comparable means the applicant has been assessed as suitable to undertake a defined scope of practice in a supervised capacity and able to reach comparability within 24 months’ full time equivalent (FTE) practice;

-- Multi Source Feedback (MSF) consists of three components – a colleague feedback assessment tool, a patient assessment tool, and a reflective task.
+- Multi Source Feedback (MSF) consists of two components – a colleague feedback assessment tool and a self-assessment tool; collectively known as a Colleague Feedback Evaluation Tool (CFET) and a patient assessment tool (Doctors’ Interpersonal Skills Questionnaire or DISQ).

 - FACRRM means Fellowship of the Australian College of Rural and Remote Medicine.